"The dead are rising!" a loud cry assaults my ears. I tremble.

 "I save this for special occasions.
 You're lucky… night," he mutters, glancing around as if checking the time.

-His hand pours the liquid with reverence; the amber liquid catches the firelight, glistening in molten memory.
+Finally, his hand pours out with reverence.
+Liquid amber catches the firelight, glistening in molten memory.

-Finishing, he rests a cup on the stone beside him with a pair of old worn boots, his knuckles rapping the boulder with a dense sigh.
+Resting the cup on the stone beside him next to a pair of old boots, his knuckles start rapping against the boulder with a dense sigh.

 A peace offering.
 Or a bribe?

 Shrewd old man.
-It's his personal flask; either way, I should take it.
+It's his personal flask; either way, I should drink it.
 If it is poison, shame on me, I guess.

-Paying me no heed, he gently kisses a pendant, placing it on a nearby stone.
+Paying me no further heed, he kisses the pendant at his neck, then removes it and places it on a nearby stone.

-One.
+One second.
 Two.
-Three seconds.
-A ritual, maybe.
+Three.
+A ritual, maybe?
 Some sign of respect for the dead.
 I make a mental note to remember it.

-He clicks his tongue, wagging it provocatively and gestures at the cup in my hand.
+"Ta-ta-ta."
+He clicks his tongue, wagging it provocatively and then gestures at the cup in my hand.

-Carefully, he rests his empty cup on top of the flat column with a bowed head.
+Carefully, he rests his empty cup on top of the flat column with a bowed head too.

 That stone again?
 A mural?
 No…